ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 sometimes known as a server farm.

-In the proposed network topology, the OpenFlow QoS controller configures the border switch to listen for new requests on the IP}and port where external clients connect to access the servers.
+In the proposed network topology, the OpenFlow QoS controller configures the border switch to listen for new requests on the IP and port where external clients connect to access the servers.
 The switch forwards the new request to the controller, which will decide which of the internal servers must take care of this connection.
 Then, it install the match rules into border